Why do you need an effective donor management process in place?

 - Donor recognition: Start by thanking the donor for their gift.
 If you planned for donation incentives, send them out with the thank-you.
 Make the donor feel good about the donation.

 - Consistent communication: Keep in touch with your donors and provide them with regular updates about your organization and work.
-Check-in on them, not to ask for donations (you don’t want to make them feel like an ATM for you) but to have a conversation, get some feedback or more data on them.
-This applies to those who said no too.
+Check in on them, not to ask for donations (you don’t want to make them feel like an ATM for you) but to have a conversation, get some feedback or more data on them.
+This applies to those who said no as well.

 At this point, you should be at the end of your donor management process.
 You can track your progress while continuing the conversation with your donors and note what worked and what didn’t.